team-telnyx/flutter-voice-sdk/README.md

 ###  Adding push notifications - Android platform
 The Android platform makes use of Firebase Cloud Messaging in order to deliver push notifications.
 To receive notifications when receiving calls on your Android mobile device you will have to enable Firebase Cloud Messaging within your application.
 For a detailed tutorial, please visit our official [Push Notification Docs](https://developers.telnyx.com/docs/v2/webrtc/push-notifications?type=Android).
-The Demo app uses the [FlutterCallkitIncoming](https://pub.dev/packages/flutter_callkit_incoming] plugin) to show incoming calls.
+The Demo app uses the [FlutterCallkitIncoming](https://pub.dev/packages/flutter_callkit_incoming) plugin to show incoming calls.
 To show a notification when receiving a call, you can follow the steps below:
 1. Listen for Background Push Notifications, Implement the `FirebaseMessaging.onBackgroundMessage` method in your `main` method
 ```dart